yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 )
 ```

-The `RoleManager` contract deployed will then serve as the `role_manager` position on any multi strategy vaults deployed for simple and programatic setup of your vaults.
+The `RoleManager` contract deployed will then serve as the `role_manager` position on any multi-strategy vaults deployed for simple and programmatic setup of your vaults.

 You can then use your new RoleManager contract to do one step deployments and setups of any new vaults.